Travel Hacks: A Little Background

 Travel Hack 1: How do we Afford to Travel?

 Well, we’re sure not rich, so lets get that out of the way.
 And yes, it gets expensive to haul a whole family around the globe.
 So how do we afford to travel so much?
 The answer is we employ pretty simple travel hacks.
 The first and biggest one is this: Shon teaches.
 Teaching isn’t a profession that’ll make anyone a fortune, but if anyone is willing to take a teaching job overseas it can be a comfortable living.
 Most overseas teaching jobs provide airfare to and from the teaching destination.
 Working with ADEC in Abu Dhabi included annual round-trip airfare for the whole family.
 Thus, our travel to the United Arab Emirates was completely paid for.
 The same is the case for Russia and China.
 Even if we didn’t go anywhere else, we’d have the experience of traveling to and from those countries totally free.
 Additionally, since most overseas teaching jobs also include housing as part of the pay package, that also frees up money that would normally go to rent.
 That’s money we can apply to our further travels or our savings.
 It’s as simple as that.
+And before you object about a lack of a teaching certificate or being a non-native English speaker, do read this post by a fellow expat who spent time teaching in Thailand.

 Travel Hack 2: We Couch Surf